grantdavis303/grantdavis303/README.md

 ### Summary

 Software developer with a background in marketing and design, bringing a user-centric mindset, strong communication skills, and attention to detail to full stack software development.
-Experienced in building reliable, maintainable applications using React, TypeScript, Node, Ruby on Rails, and PostgreSQL, with experience implementing CI/CD pipelines and automated testing.
-Excited to expand technical skills in Python and Docker to strengthen full stack development and DevOps knowledge.
+Experienced in building reliable, maintainable applications using React.js, TypeScript, Node.js, Ruby on Rails, and PostgreSQL, with experience implementing CI/CD pipelines and automated testing.
+Excited to expand technical skills in Python, Java, and Docker to strengthen full stack development and DevOps knowledge.
 Seeking a software developer role where I can contribute to a collaborative team, grow technically, and help build meaningful products that make an impact.

 Here you'll find a collection of projects I'm currently working on or have worked on in the past.
 Feel free to take a look around and connect with me on [LinkedIn](https://www.linkedin.com/in/grantdavis303/).